1nst4ll/mango-news/docs/scraping-methods.md

     The open-source discovery process has been enhanced to explore links up to a depth of 3 from the source's homepage and no longer has a hard limit on the number of potential article URLs it will discover during this phase.
 This ensures a more comprehensive search for links that match the article link template and are on the same domain.
     The discovery logic also includes specific handling for the `/year/month/slug/` URL format on magneticmediatv.com and excludes URLs containing social media share query parameters (e.g., `?share=`).

+**Note on Article Link Templates:** The accuracy of article discovery heavily relies on the `article_link_template` defined for each source.
+A template that is too broad may result in non-article pages being incorrectly identified as articles.
+For example, during analysis of source 8 (turksandcaicoshta.com), a broad template led to many navigation links being included in the potential article list.
+Ensuring the template is specific enough to match only actual article URL patterns is crucial for correct scraping.

 ## Firecrawl Scraping

 This method leverages the Firecrawl API to scrape web pages.
 Firecrawl provides a managed service for extracting clean content from URLs.